Skip to main content

 The Larger Argument

-The argument is not against capability.
-After using generative AI tools, I’m convinced of their capabilities.
-But topping that capability off with a dose of “understanding” is the dangerous part.
-How we talk about these capabilities is the issue.
+My arguments are not about or against capability.
+After using generative AI tools, I’m convinced of their remarkable and exciting capabilities.
+But topping that capability off with a dose of anthropomorphic “understanding” is the dangerous part.
+How we talk about these capabilities is the issue I’m focusing on.
 Does responsibility and accountability disappear into mystery, or concentrate in design, deployment or oversight?
 Is there an agent in the machine or a product and its producers?

 If students understand generative AI as statistical pattern processors and probabilistic language machines, they'll tend to calibrate trust appropriately, design better prompts, evaluate outputs critically, and engage in informed policy discussions.